SEBR-0429/u3_react_conditional_rendering/README.md

 ### Switch Statements:

 Switch Statements are yet another way of setting a condition to render our data.
 They follow the same rules as they did in vanilla javascript.
-It would look something like this if we were to use them in our code:
+It may look something like this if we were to use them in our code:

 ```jsx